 - You don't have to consolidate your pension pots into a single annuity payment.
 Sometimes this may not be right for you, as it could potentially restrict your options and mean less flexibility for your retirement income.

-- Some companies offer 'Guaranteed Annuity Rates', which you may lose rights to if you consolidate your funds (the rates are usually much higher than today's annuity rates).
+- Some pensions have guarantees connected to them which you may lose rights to if you consolidate your funds.

 Again, it's best to seek professional advice.
-And of course, even if you don't have lots of pensions to consolidate, or aren't going to pay more in contributions, you could think about adding savings to an ISA (the benefit being you can take an income without paying tax, and take out as much as you like, when you like; the drawback being you won't receive tax relief on the money you put in).
+And of course, even if you don't have lots of pensions to consolidate, or aren't going to pay more in contributions, you could think about adding savings to an ISA.

 Anything else I should think about?